XY_Offset

 5. Home axes Home X, Y, Z or XYZ axes.

-6. Extruder Select an extruder (T0-T7).
+6. Extruder Select an extruder (T0-T7), tweak some detection parameters.

 8. Nozzle detection Select a nozzle detection method and tweak its parameters (save/reset).
 The detection method BLOB SIMPLE is per extruder.
 All BLOB methods have the same parameters but different values.